kinclay/kinclay.cedar.repo/docs/collections/_auth/passing-entity-data.md

 };
 ```
 ### Don't include entity literals in policies
 There can be no entity literals in the body (conditions) of the policy.
 An entity literal is one that is not described by the principal, action, resource or context in the authorization request.
-For example, `Album::”Italy2022` is an entity literal in the following policy:
+For example, `Album::”Italy2022` is an entity literal in the following policy and breaks this best practice.
 ```cedar
 // This policy breaks the best practice forbid (